chidimo/pywebber/README.md

 ### PageRipper - gather words and links on a web page.

-    $ from py_webber import PageRipper
+    $ from pywebber import PageRipper

 Create page_ripper objects